The Québec maritime Blog

 9. A wide range of services

 The maritime regions of Québec have long been a dream destination for snowmobilers.
 Consequently, they offer a wide range of lodging options, good restaurants and other services that are easily accessible from the snowmobile trails.

 10. A warm welcome

 A snowmobile trip in the maritime regions of Québec is also an opportunity to interact with the people who live in these regions.
-Known for enjoying the good things in life, the residents you will meet, as well as service staff, will be happy to give you tips and share their favourite spots with.
+Known for enjoying the good things in life, the residents you’ll meet, as well as service staff, will be happy to give you tips and share their favourite spots with you.